Origins of the Living Lab

 The Living Lab model was first conceived in 2004 by a group of museum professionals at the Boston Museum of Science and child development researchers at Harvard University and the Massachusetts Institute of Technology.
 The idea was to create a research/education model that benefitted the museum, the researchers, and the museum visitors.
 A small space in the Discovery Center area of the Museum of Science was set aside for the first researchers taking part in the endeavor.
 For more information about the Living Lab Initiative and how they support the development of new living labs, please visit their website.

 The Living Lab at the University of Michigan

-In November of 2012 a unique partnership between the Ann Arbor Hands-On Museum (AAHOM) and psychologists from the University of Michigan was launched.
-Called the Living Lab, and linked to the Living Lab model from Boston, the core of the partnership was a lab space on the main floor of the museum where UM researchers conducted real psychology studies with visiting children and their parents.
-Since its inception, the Living Lab in Ann Arbor has seen roughly 4000 children and parents participate in research, and many more visitors to the museum have received information about child development research from UM researchers.
-The Living Lab space in the AAHOM is still going strong (and there is even a second Living Lab area that now sometimes operates in the AAHOM’s Preschool Gallery).
-The UM Living Lab program has now expanded to the UM Museum of Natural History (second floor) and the Ann Arbor District Library (downtown branch; youth room).
+In November of 2012 a unique partnership between the Ann Arbor Hands-On Museum (AAHOM) and psychologists from the University of Michigan was launched and later expanded to include the UM Museum of Natural History.
+The Living Lab at its core was to create a space where UM researchers conduct real psychology studies with visiting children and their parents at the museum.
+It also gives families the opportunity to talk with researchers about their world, and child development in general.
 We’re excited to have lots of great contact with the community as we study how children think, learn, and behave!
 We look forward to seeing you at one of our community-based lab sites.

 More about the Living Lab Model